civilblur/youlag/README.md

 </h1>

 ## About
-Youlag for FreshRSS delivers a video-focused browsing experience for your YouTube RSS feed, featuring a sleek theme and enhanced features.
+Youlag delivers a video-focused browsing experience for your YouTube RSS feeds in FreshRSS, with a sleek theme and extra features.

-This an opinionated way of browsing FreshRSS.
+This a highly opinionated way of browsing FreshRSS.
 Feel free and set up a separate instance for your video feeds if needed.

 ## Features